Hamdan-Khan/github-pages-with-actions/README.md

-# ESLint Example
+# GitHub Pages with Actions Example

-This example shows a Next.js application using the built-in ESLint setup with the `next` shareable configuration enabled in `.eslintrc`.
+This example shows a Next.js application configured with GitHub Actions workflow to be deployed to GitHub Pages.

-Learn more about the integrated ESLint configuration [in the docs](https://nextjs.org/docs/basic-features/eslint).

 ## Deploy your own